 - A list of benefits and features: Make sure this list is easy to skim and digest.
 You also might include comparison tables, add ons, FAQs, trustworthy social proof (e.g., testimonials), and easy access to a quick live chat if visitors have questions.
 Your messaging must speak to target buyers and personas.

 - Clear and easy pathways to brightly colored CTAs: This helps initiate conversions.

 Great Examples of Great Pricing Pages

-Here is a variety of examples that highlight pricing page best practices:
+Here are some examples that highlight SaaS pricing page best practices:

 - The headline is simple and sets the tone and emotion for the rest of the page.

 - This example also highlights the best plan option by adding a fun animated illustration to the package.

 - Directing visitors to a particular plan by highlighting the most profitable option as “most popular” is a common practice.
 Furthermore, adding design emphasis by placing bright colors around the popular section helps guide visitors in choosing a selection.
 Another tip (which isn’t present here) is to anchor the most expensive option first—visitors read left to right and are conditioned to see the lowest-priced package first.

 - Another best practice seen here is a live chat feature that provides instant user feedback.